alexey-sinelnik/test-work-realtime-chat---backend/README.md

 $ npm run dev

-o start working with the application, create a .env file at the root of the project, then add local variables following the example provided in the .env-example file.
+To start working with the application, create a .env file at the root of the project, then add local variables following the example provided in the .env-example file.
 After that, install dependencies by running the command npm run install.
 Finally, the last step is to run the project using the command npm run dev.